lukky-nl/Pocket-Godot/README.md

 Starter Kit for mobile game development using Godot.

-Code and project is explained in the [this Youtube video](https://www.youtube.com/watch?v=jMBNfMqRb58).
+Code and project is explained in [this Youtube video](https://www.youtube.com/watch?v=jMBNfMqRb58).